hashicorp/terraform/website/source/intro/getting-started/provision.html.md

 configuration management, you should use the provisioning as a way to bootstrap the configuration management utility.

-In the next section, we start looking at variables as a way to better parameterize our configurations.
+In the next section, we start looking at [variables as a way to parameterize our configurations](/intro/getting-started/variables.html).